• Skip to primary navigation

 Christie Lai

-Succulent beef stir-fried with mixed vegetables in a savory brown sauce.
-This quick and easy beef vegetable stir-fry is so delicious and ready in 30 minutes!
-A great main dish served over rice.
+Succulent beef stir-fried with colorful vegetables in a savory brown sauce.
+This quick and easy Asian beef vegetable stir-fry is delicious and ready in 30 minutes!
+A great main dish best served over rice.
+Restaurant-quality and family-friendly!

 Print Recipe Pin Recipe